The Dwyer Instruments, Inc. sales tax collection obligations will change effective May 1, 2019.

 We truly appreciate your attention to this matter and endeavor to make this transition successful.
 Please feel free to contact our sales tax department with any questions you may have via email: email@example.com or telephone: (219) 879-8868.

 You collect sales tax in many states.
 In which states do you collect sales tax?

-Effective May 1, 2019, we collect in all states except: Alaska, Arkansas, Delaware, Florida, Idaho, Kansas, Montana, New Hampshire, New Mexico, Oregon and Virginia.
+Effective May 1, 2019, we collect in all states except: Alaska, Delaware, Montana, New Hampshire, and Oregon.